Shailendra (lyricist)

-Shailendra (30 August 1923 – 14 December 1966) was an Indian Hindi-Urdu poet, lyricist and film producer.
+Shailendra (born Shankardas Kesarilal; 30 August 1923 – 14 December 1966) was an Indian Hindi-Urdu poet, lyricist and film producer.

 He is regarded as one of the greatest and most celebrated lyricists of the Indian film industry.
 Known for his association with filmmaker Raj Kapoor, singer Mukesh, and composer duo Shankar–Jaikishan, he wrote lyrics for several successful Hindi film songs in the 1950s and 1960s.
-He has also written songs in the Bhojpuri language for early Bhojpuri movies as his mother tongue was Bhojpuri.
+He also wrote songs in the Bhojpuri language for early Bhojpuri movies as his mother tongue was Bhojpuri.

 Early life

 Shankar Shailendra was born on 30 August 1923 in Rawalpindi, Punjab (now in Pakistan).
 He was born into a Dalit family belonging to the Chamar community and his ancestors were originally from the Ara district of Bihar.
 Due to financial crisis, his family later moved to Mathura from Rawalpindi where Shailendra completed his studies.
 At a young age, he lost his mother and sister.
 His village in Arrah, Bihar mostly comprised agricultural laborers and Shailendra’s father had shifted to Rawalpindi to find work at a military hospital.
-Shailendra came in contact with Indra Bahadur Khare at the Kishori Raman Vidyalay (Now Kishori Raman Inter College) Mathura.
-Both started composing poems, sitting on the rock located on the bank of a pond in between railway 27 quarters and railway line near to Mathura station.
-Afterwards Shailendra moved to Bombay for films and Indra Bahadur Khare got his fame in Raashtreey Kavita.
-Shailendra's wife is Shakuntala Shailendra and his five children are Late Shailey Shailendra, Manoj Shailendra, Mrs. Amla Mazumdar, Late Mrs. Gopa Chandra and Dinesh Shailendra.
+Shailendra came in contact with Indra Bahadur Khare at the Kishori Raman Vidyalay (now Kishori Raman Inter College) Mathura.
+Both composed poems, sitting on the rock located on the bank of a pond in between railway 27 quarters and railway line near to Mathura station.
+Afterwards Shailendra moved to Bombay, towards the end of 1947, for films and Indra Bahadur Khare became famous in Raashtreey Kavita.